cuipengfei/Spikes/RBAC/readme.md

 b) through a program + supervisory node.

 (Case A implies that the user has supervision role for its own home facility.
-Case B means that the user has supervision role for any facility unser that supervisory node.)
+Case B means that the user has supervision role for any facility user that supervisory node.)

 For order fulfillment role, the user is associated with it: through one or more facilities which have the warehouse type.

-For general admin and reports roles, they can be assigned to any user.
+For general admin and reports roles, they can be assigned to any user. (√)

 FACILITY: has types, warehouse and others